 Henry Fourdrinier (1730-1799), Paper maker; father of Henry Fourdrinier

 Sitter in 1 portrait

-Henry Fourdrinier was a wealthy papermaker and wholesale stationer.
+Henry Fourdrinier senior was a wealthy papermaker and wholesale stationer.
 His sons Henry and Sealy spent £60,000 on perfecting a machine for making continuous paper in 1807.
-Marc Isambard Brunel called the machine 'one of the most splendid inventions of the age'; it enabled printing to be done at high speed on rotary presses for the first time.
+At a Parliamentary hearing in 1837, Marc Isambard Brunel called the machine 'one of the most splendid inventions of the age'; it enabled printing to be done at high speed on rotary presses for the first time.